24 Hour Party People: Production

 Director Michael Winterbottom held talks with the BBC about financing the film, but the studio "weren’t convinced anyone was interested in Tony."
 Once production got underway, Winterbottom emulated a documentary style of shooting and cinéma vérité, as cast members were encouraged to improvise and blocking was loose or non-existent.
 The character of Tony Wilson is an unreliable narrator who regularly breaks the fourth wall, referencing Wilson's job as a TV presenter.
 Real documentary footage of the period was also spliced into the film.

 Steve Coogan and Wilson were acquainted before filming, having first met in 1975.
-When Coogan later worked on a Granada Television late night show, the two men occasionally socialized.
+When Coogan later worked on a Granada Television late night show, the two men occasionally socialised.
 Winterbottom recalled that Wilson helped the production team make connections with "everyone involved in the scene."

 Production designer Mark Tildesley had the Haçienda nightclub interior rebuilt to its exact proportions in a Manchester warehouse.
 The original building had been demolished and replaced with luxury flats in 2002.
 Coogan, who performed at the club in 1986, "got goosebumps when [he] walked into the re-created Haçienda."
 To achieve the needed atmosphere, the production ran it as a real nightclub for a couple of nights, and New Order worked the DJ booth.

 As usual with anything related to Factory Records, the film received its own FAC catalogue number.
 24 Hour Party People is known as FAC 401, being first on the hundred that features other video & multimedia releases.